 photo courtesy: Paaponomilolii

-At the End of the Circle Comes a New Beginning: Hōkūle’a is the story of a modern epic voyage that retraces humanity’s invisible steps across the ocean and throughout history to bring the healing wisdom of aloha, love, and sustainability.
-This message of unity is shared through a traditional double-hulled Hawaiian voyaging canoe and her crew using only traditional navigation techniques as they sail the oceans of the world.
-The story is alive and you are part of it.
-This is where the ancient meets the future, where endings find new beginnings, and the mythic becomes reality.
+Hōkūle’a is the story of a modern epic voyage that retraces humanity’s invisible footprints across the ocean and throughout history.
+It is a living tale of the healing wisdom of aloha, love, and sustainability.
+This message is being shared by sailing the world in a traditional double-hulled canoe.
+Her crew, using only traditional navigation techniques, recently sailed the oceans of the world.
+Embedded in this true story is a missing piece of human migrations throughout history.

 Jeremiah Taleni, right, gives a Shaka, a Hawaiian greeting gesture, as he shares a laugh with the Dalai Lama photo courtesy of Pillars of Peace Hawaii via AP